datacarpentry/r-raster-vector-geospatial/_episodes/10-vector-csv-to-shapefile-in-r.md

 **R Skill Level:** Intermediate - you've got the basics of `R` down.

 <div id="objectives" markdown="1">

-# Goals / Objectives
-After completing this activity, you will:

-* Be able to import .csv files containing x,y coordinate locations into `R`.
-* Know how to convert a .csv to a spatial object.
-* Understand how to project coordinate locations provided in a Geographic Coordinate System (Latitude, Longitude) to a projected coordinate system (UTM).
-* Be able to plot raster and vector data in the same plot to create a map.

 ## Things You’ll Need To Complete This Tutorial
 You will need the most current version of `R` and, preferably, `RStudio` loaded